-Table J1.3 has separate requirements for a roof or ceiling between the occupied or conditioned space and the outside of the building, as against a ceiling that is part of the envelope but is below a non-conditioned space such as a plant room.
+A ceiling that is part of the envelope but is below a non-conditioned space such as a plant room is covered in J1.6.

 The direction of heat flow stated should not be taken as the only direction in which any insulating properties operate but it is a statement of the prominent direction for that particular climate zone.
 It is assumed that materials, be they construction materials or insulating materials, will also have insulating properties in the other direction.
 For a residential building, the night time direction is important as the building is most likely to be occupied at that time and the outside temperature likely to be the lowest of the day.